clearfocustech/cft-ansible-playbooks/centos-install-on-esxi/Readme.md

 some variables are set at the top of the playbook, such as the datacenter name and where to store ISO files

 This also works for Ubuntu, just adjust your kickstart configuration as appropriate.

+To run it type ansible-playbook ./install-on-esxi.yaml -l hostname_from_hosts_file